MXLXN/my-chip8-emulator/README.md

+no wrap around of sprites, and no audio

 To compile, run make in project folder.

 If you have the binary, open the terminal in the folder where the binary file is, type ./binary-file-name game-name